 Running a neodymium or other rare-earth magnet in one direction along any metal tool that contains some iron will magnetize it to attract other iron-based items.
 This trick is especially useful for hand tools like screwdrivers, which will not just lift the screw but hold it in place while you work.

 Take just 5 minutes to magnetize a screwdriver today for quicker, easier repairs down the line.

 Obtain a neodymium magnet with a pull force of ¼ pound to 1 pound.
-If you haven’t got one handy, there are a number of online retailers that specialize in inexpensive magnets.
+If you haven’t got one handy, there are a number of online retailers that specialize in inexpensive magnets (view example on Amazon).

 Wipe any dirt or debris from all metal parts of the screwdriver with a dry rag or cloth.
 If especially dirty, dampen the rag to thoroughly clean the tool, then allow the metal to dry before proceeding.

 Hold the screwdriver in one hand and the magnet in the other.
 Slide the magnet slowly along the tool’s metal shaft from handle to tip, continuing the motion just past the end that will come into contact with the screws.